IbexOpt

 Getting started

-IbexOpt is a end-user program that solves a standard NLP problem (non-linear programming), i.e., it minimizes a (nonlinear) objective function under (nonlinear) inequality and equality constraints:
+IbexOpt is a end-user program that solves a standard NLP problem (non-linear programming), i.e., it minimizes a (nonlinear) objective function under (nonlinear) inequality and equation constraints:

 \[ \begin{align}\begin{aligned}{\mbox Minimize} \ f(x)\\{\mbox s.t.} \ h(x)=0 \wedge g(x)\leq 0.\end{aligned}\end{align} \]